Q: I hope to visit Penn for a night or Shabbat, and would like to stay with a student from the OCP. How can I be set up with a host?

 Q: Where can I find Orthodox prayer services?

 A: Please find times on the calendar.
 During the week, minyanim on the 3rd floor of Hillel, in the Beit Midrash.
-On shabbos, OCP services are generally in Shotel-Dubin Auditorium on the 2nd floor of Hillel.
+On Shabbos, OCP services are generally in Shotel-Dubin Auditorium on the 2nd floor of Hillel.

 Q: What are the Kosher food options like at Penn?

 A: Kosher dining is located in Falk Dining Commons, on the first floor of Hillel.
 Lunch and dinner are served every day, with only dinner served on Sundays.
+Falk Dining is closed on Saturdays.
 Kosher packaged food is available in Houston Market, located on the lower level of Houston Hall.
 The Gourmet Grocer, located on the lower level of 1920 Commons, also sells many Kosher products, including Kosher deli and cheese.
 Both Houston and Commons take dining dollars, credit card, and cash.
 Most students also shop at the nearest supermarket, ACME, located at the corner of 40th Street and Walnut Street.
 ACME often sells Kosher chicken in addition to many packaged products located throughout the store.

 Q: Will I have access to a kitchen on campus?

-A: Most first-year dorms do not have kitchens, so many students find it useful to have a mini fridge and/or microwave in their rooms.On the other hand, if you’re living in any of the high rise buildings (Rodin, Harnwell, and Harrison) you will likely have a room with a kitchen that you can kasher.
+A: Most first-year dorms do not have kitchens, so many students find it useful to have a mini fridge and/or microwave in their rooms.
+If you’re living in any of the high rise buildings (Rodin, Harnwell, and Harrison) you will likely have a room with a kitchen that you can kasher.
 For students without kitchens, upperclassmen off-campus or with kitchens in their dorms are always happy to open up their kitchens!

 Q: How can I enter the dorms?
 Is the process different on Shabbat and holidays?